CS

 Feature Showdown

-The Jeep Compass features a 10.1-inch touchscreen paired with a 10.3-inch digital dash, while the KGM Rexton gets a 12.3-inch display.
+The Jeep Compass features a 10.1-inch touchscreen paired with a 10.3-inch digital dash, while the KGM Rexton gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Jeep Compass stands out with wireless charging and heated front seats that you will not find on the KGM Rexton.
 The KGM Rexton counters with power tailgate and ambient lighting.
 Which feature set matters more depends on your daily routine and priorities.